-Hubby: I’m taking the bait because none of your readers have helped me out yet… Go on then – what’s with this skinny = perfect nonsense?
+Hubby: What’s with this skinny = perfect nonsense?
 (Although, Babe, have you noticed that strong is becoming more desirable?!
 A good thing, I’m sure you’ll agree.)

 Me: I definitely agree, I think most women will too.
 Confused?
 Okay, here goes…